nav-nandan/hana-snippets/README.md

 # hana-snippets
-Code snippets for quick prototypes on HANA
+Code snippets to build quick prototypes on HANA